jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 ```

 This message is indicating the diag bios requested the z80/sm1 prepare for the
-slot switch, but the z80/sm1 never replied back or replied with the response.
+slot switch, but the z80/sm1 never replied back or replied with the wrong
+response.

 Pressing start to continue will force the switch even though the Z80/sm1 might
 not be in the proper state to handle it.
 Specifically the program counter (PC)